qmk/qmk_firmware/keyboards/opticalkb/rev1/readme.md

 This keyboard uses optical switches instead of mechanical switches.
 PCB for this keyboard can be found on [github](https://github.com/girishji/optical-keyboard).
 The matrix implementation uses column-to-row arrangement.
-The IR (infra-red) led's in each column is powered before reading the digital input pins connected to rows.
-After reading the rows, column is powered off and subsequent column is powered on before repeating the reading process.
-There is a delay after column is powered on, to accommodate PT (Phototransistor) 'rise' time.
+All the IR's (infra-red led) in a column are turned on before reading the digital input pins connected to rows.
+After reading all the rows, column is powered off and subsequent column is powered on before repeating the reading process.
+There is a delay after a column is powered on in order to accommodate PT (Phototransistor) 'rise' time.

-This is not high-performance keyboard because the IR's are provided with very minimal current (way below the suggested operating value).
-This is done so as not to use additional components.
+This is not a high-performance keyboard since the IR's are provided with very minimal current (way below the suggested operating value).
+This is done so as to keep the design simple.
 A single GPIO pin of STM32F4 set as output can provide 20 ma.
-Each IR is supplied with ~3.6 ma, so total current for 5 rows (IRs) falls within the allowable maximum current per pin.
+Each IR is supplied with ~3.6 ma, so that the total current for 5 rows (IRs) falls within the allowable maximum current per pin.
 Yet it achieves a scan rate of 400 hz.
-Since there is no debounce the latency before USB transit is 2.5 ms. Compared to mechanical keyboards (with 5 ms debounce delay) this keyboard achieves respectable performance.
+Since there is no debounce delay, the latency before USB transit is 2.5 ms. Compared to mechanical keyboards (with 5 ms debounce delay) this keyboard achieves respectable performance.
 It is possible to push scanning rate much higher, but it requires a different matrix design and additional switching